-If you are considering hiring a virtual bookkeeper but still unsure how it is done or what it could do for you, this article is definitely for you.
+If you are considering hiring a virtual bookkeeper but are still unsure how it is done or what it could do for you, this article is definitely for you.

 Table of Contents